Organizations that help students get into college

 What are the benefits?
 Each year the program provides roughly 250 high school graduates a scholarship and matches most students with a volunteer mentor throughout their college experience who is available over the phone and in person to help and provide advice.

-In operation since 1989, Futures is the largest and most established such organization in the city.
+In operation since 1989, Philadelphia Futures is the largest and most established such organization in the city.
 It has several programs, but the two biggest are Sponsor-a-Scholar and College Connection. philadelphiafutures.org

 What are the criteria?
 Students must have good grades and behavior records and be recommended by a teacher or administrator in their school.

 What are the benefits?
-A one-on-one mentor throughout high school and beyond, $6,000 for college-related expenses, SAT and ACT tutoring, college trips, individual counseling to pick the right college and to maximize financial aid while minimizing debt.
+A one-to-one mentor throughout high school and beyond, $6,000 for college-related expenses, SAT and ACT tutoring, college trips, individual counseling to pick the right college and to maximize financial aid while minimizing debt.

 What must you do?
 Be available for afterschool and summer programs and maintain a focus on college.

 This program, now in its fifth year, started after Philadelphia Futures merged with White-Williams Scholars.